 As we move through this crisis, many companies are evolving their strategies to keep pace with the myriad and ever-changing scenarios that can emerge for shoppers over the coming months.
 Many clients have been asking us questions like: Where is this going?
 What’s the new norm?
 How will shoppers’ preferences/attitudes evolve?
 What does this mean for my business – now and in the future?

 When we launched our Illuminator® Solutions almost two years ago, we never dreamed that we would be helping our clients answer these types of questions to help their businesses.
 But Illuminator® is versatile enough to handle situations such as COVID-19.
-These solutions leverage our partnership with Numerator, our 60-year history of conducting custom qualitative and quantitative research, and proprietary research we’ve conducted Consumer Connections Series, the COVID-19 Chronicles.
+These solutions leverage our Illuminator Solutions and our 60-year history of conducting custom qualitative and quantitative research, and proprietary research we’ve conducted Consumer Connections Series, the COVID-19 Chronicles.
 All elements aid in painting you a holistic picture of your business during this time.

 The COVID-19 pandemic marks a new era for all businesses and requires you to understand consumers’ behaviors and their shopping experience.
 Read more about how we can help you during this time.